winstongrocholski/snippets/README.md

 # snippets
-Just a collection of code snippets
+Just a collection of code snippets.